The Circles - Book Two - Chapter 13 - Rohirric Roses Among the Thorns

 Her back towards the fire, Goldwyn stood and faced the women.
 "Tell us what these barbarian fiends did to you!
 We are your friends and can commiserate with you, for undeniably we will face the same as did you!"
 She looked to Aeffe and Frithuswith.
 "Why do you limp?
 Did they hurt you?"

-"No," both women shook their heads.
+"No," both Aeffe and Frithuswith shook their heads.

-"Did they--" Goldwyn began, but was interrupted.
+"Did they—" Goldwyn began, but was interrupted.

 "What!
 What!" cried the small crowd of captives who had gathered around the three women.
-They were wild for news and gossip, for they wanted to learn all they could about the Southron slave trader, what sort of man he was and what they might expect should he summon one of their number to his tent.
+They were wild for news and gossip, for they wanted to learn all they could about their new captor, what sort of man he was and what they might expect should he summon one of their number to his tent.
 From listening to Esarhaddon uHuzziya’s speech earlier that day, the women deemed that the man followed his own set of rules when it came to dealing with captives, which made him far more threatening than the Khandian cavalrymen who guarded the women and children for part of the journey to Minas Tirith.
 Some women were also looking for more excuses to rebel against their captors, for they wished to bolster up their courage and alleviate any doubts concerning this foolhardy escape attempt.
 Many were hesitant and fearful of risking their lives in a mad flight and then embarking on a journey into a blighted wasteland.
 There was nothing like an outrage to give them courage and spur them on to action.
 It was the stiff drink of mead that a timid rider drank in the early morning hours ere charging off into battle.

 "Did they touch you?" one of the listeners asked.